zdannar/resume/resume.md

 * Documented and streamlined creation of infrastructure and stack updates using AWS Cloud Formation and Google Deployment Manager.

-* Updated production web server deployment to allow for close to zero noticeable impact to customers.
+* Updated production web server deployment process to minimize impact for customers and provide continuous up-time during production deployments.

 * Updated TLS profiles on Elastic load balancers to allow only acceptable cipher sets.